Find Speakers Bureau Training dates on our Events Calendar

 Purpose of the Panel Presentation

-Although greatly increasing numbers of lgbt people are choosing to be open and honest about their sexual orientation, many are still closeted and consequently invisible.
-The invisibility of lgbt people contributes to the flourishing of myths, stereotypes, misinformation, fear and confusion about lgbt people.
+Although greatly increasing numbers of LGBT people are choosing to be open and honest about their sexual orientation, many are still closeted and consequently invisible.
+The invisibility of LGBT people contributes to the flourishing of myths, stereotypes, misinformation, fear, and confusion about LGBT people.
 The speakers bureau’s philosophy is that fear, homophobia and the resulting oppression and violence of heterosexism are often products of ignorance.
-By letting people get to know us, we hope to dispel some of the myths, stereotypes and misinformation present in society about lgbt people.
+By letting people get to know us, we hope to dispel some of the myths, stereotypes, and misinformation present in society about LGBT people.
 Speakers bureau members break down the silence by talking with people about their lives.

 The task is to make each member of our audience feel a personal connection with homophobia.
-As the Boston Gay and Lesbian Speakers Bureau says, We help our audiences begin to see gay men and lesbians (as well as bisexuals and transgender people) as people instead of as an abstract evil.
-We show them our humanity, our intelligence, our humor, compassion, vulnerability and strength.
+As the Boston Gay and Lesbian Speakers Bureau say, We help our audiences begin to see gay men and lesbians (as well as bisexuals and transgender people) as people instead of as an abstract evil.
+We show them our humanity, our intelligence, our humor, compassion, vulnerability, and strength.
 We have a story to tell, one that most people have never heard.

-The purpose of a speakers bureau presentation is to raise awareness of, and to increase sensitivity to gay, lesbian, bisexual, and transgender issues.
+The purpose of a speakers bureau presentation is to raise awareness of and to increase sensitivity to gay, lesbian, bisexual, and transgender issues.
 This is necessary because we live in a culture that is heterosexist.
-Historically, lgbt people have been considered physically and mentally ill, sinful, criminals, and worse.
+Historically, LGBT people have been considered physically and mentally ill, sinful, criminals, and worse.
 By combining personal experiences with facts, the type of education provided by a speakers bureau can be on the front-line in the struggle against homophobia.

 Perhaps our most important task is to demystify gay men, lesbians, bisexual and transgender people.
 There remain many people who have never met “a real live gay person" before.
-Many heterosexuals are often amazed that lgbt people lead “normal” lives, with values, beliefs and “a lifestyle” that is strikingly similar to their own.
-They are also able to begin to comprehend the complex range of personal strength as well as painful struggle that for many lgbt people is directly related to having a romantic and sexual attraction disapproved of by many in society.
+Many heterosexuals are often amazed that LGBT people lead “normal” lives, with values, beliefs and “a lifestyle” that is strikingly similar to their own.
+They are also able to begin to comprehend the complex range of personal strength as well as the painful struggle that for many LGBT people is directly related to having a romantic and sexual attraction disapproved of by many in society.